sandboxie-plus/sandboxie-docs/Content/ProgramsView.md

 For a sandbox row, the context menu displayed is the same as [Sandbox Menu -> Sandbox Sub-Menu](SandboxMenu.md#sandbox-sub-menu).
 See there for a full description.

-For a program row, the context menu offerrs the following commands:
+For a program row, the context menu offers the following commands:

 *   The _Terminate Program_ command terminates the program.